-Sea Turtle Hospital Awarded Grant from Florida Sea Turtle Grants Program to Support New Sea Turtle Transport Vehicle
+Sea Turtle Hospital Awarded Grant From Florida Sea Turtle Grants Program to Support Critical Surgical Equipment

-The University of Florida Sea Turtle Hospital at Whitney Laboratory is pleased to announce that it received a grant for $28,987.14 from the Florida Sea Turtle Grants Program, which is funded by the sales of the sea turtle specialty license plate.
-The Sea Turtle Hospital received the grant to support a new sea turtle transport vehicle.
-This new vehicle will better help the hospital respond to and transport the more than 75 stranded patients received and triaged each year.
+The University of Florida Sea Turtle Hospital at Whitney Laboratory is pleased to announce that it received a grant for $10,426.50 from the Florida Sea Turtle Grants Program, which is funded by the sales of the sea turtle specialty license plate.
+The Sea Turtle Hospital received the grant Critical Surgical Equipment for Intensive Care, enabling the Hospital to purchase a much needed oxygen concentrator and ventilator to aid in surgical procedures.

 The Sea Turtle Hospital at Whitney Laboratory was chosen for the award through a competitive application process that is open to coastal county governments, educational institutions and Florida-based nonprofit groups striving to improve the livelihood of sea turtles and conserve Florida habitats.